rosie2t/image-processing-octave-1/README.md

 │   │-- DCT.m
 │   │-- RDCT.m

-🚀 How to Run the Code:
+How to Run the Code:
-Prerequisites
 Install GNU Octave or use the online version!

 📜 Report: